LordBotham-262/E-Commerce_Server/README.md

 $ npm install
 ```

-Create an .env file and save the enviroment variables:
+Create an .env file in the root folder and save the enviroment variables:

 ```bash
 // mongoDB settings
 MONGO_URL = ''